* Eases rules on amount of forest farmers must preserve

-Environmentalists say farmers would have to reforest land equivalent to the combined area of Germany, Austria and Italy to fully comply with existing regulations.
-Advocates of the new bill, however, say it would still result in a net gain of millions of hectares of forest coverage.
+Environmentalists say farmers would have to reforest land equivalent to the combined area of Germany, Austria and Italy to fully comply with the former law.
+Advocates of the new bill, however, say it would still result in a net gain of millions of hectares of forest coverage between riversides and hilltops.

 Under the terms of the new bill, growers must sign up for a reforestation program that will use satellites to track compliance.
 Producers falling foul of the new law could be cut off from rural finance.

 One government official estimated last year that 24 million hectares (59 million acres), roughly an area the size of the United Kingdom, would be reforested as a result of the new code.
 But experts say the area to be replanted will be difficult to gauge until more data is collected about rural properties.
 (Writing by Peter Murphy; Editing by Paulo Prada and Eric Beech)